kyma-project/kyma/docs/application-connector/10-02-application-gateway-troubleshooting.md

     </details>
   </div>

-  You should receive a `json` response with the Service definition that contains the target URL.
+  A successful call returns a `json` response with the service definition that contains the target URL.
   Access the target URL directly to verify that the value of `api.targetUrl` is correct.